brionace/lyricsjs/README.md

 # lyricsjs
 Simple webpage lyrics animator.
-Drop this code on your website, simple configuration and it should be up and running nicely.
+Synchronises lyrics with music so you can easy animate on a browser in real time.